Serving Illinois and Nationwide

 Those who pay the most are the victims of truck crashes, many of which could be prevented if the driver or employer had merely followed the rules.
 The Illinois truck accident attorneys of Rosenfeld Injury Lawyers LLC are passionate about seeking justice for those who are unjustly exposed to harm by just being in the way of a negligent driver.Truck Crash Fatalities on the Rise in Illinois

-This alarming statistic demands a decisive response to the manner in which we handle truck safety and pursue companies and drivers whose actions are the cause of the thousands of truck collisions occurring on our streets every year.
-The victims of trucking accidents are not only more likely to die from their injuries than when in crashes with other motor vehicles, but those who survive are often left mangled, maimed and forever changed by their experiences.The Root Cause of Trucking Negligence is Greed
+This alarming statistic demands a decisive response to the way we handle truck safety and pursue companies and drivers whose actions are the cause of the thousands of truck collisions occurring on our streets every year.
+The victims of trucking accidents are not only more likely to die from their injuries than when in crashes with other motor vehicles, but those who survive are often left mangled, maimed, and forever changed by their experiences.

 Trucking companies may have to spend money maintaining and repairing vehicles that fail to pass inspections but making sure that drivers are awake, alert and in control of equipment that is functioning correctly could prevent the deaths of hundreds of motorists every year who only happened to be in the wrong place at the wrong time.
-The following actions and policy decisions are common influential factors in truck collisions.
+The following actions and policy decisions are common causes and influential factors in truck collisions.

-- Failure to perform routine maintenance.
-It is a great disservice to employees for truck companies to refuse to properly maintain their vehicles because when the driver is involved in an accident, he or she is the one to take the brunt of the criticism and blame.
+- Failure to perform routine maintenance – It is a great disservice to employees for truck companies to refuse to properly maintain their vehicles because when the driver is involved in an accident, he or she is the one to take the brunt of the criticism and blame.
 The long distances traveled by truck drivers can wear on their vehicles' tires, braking systems, hydraulics, and engines.
 When these systems fail during use, it can have catastrophic consequences.

 - Manufactural defect.
 Sometimes, the manufacturers of trucks and trucking equipment release products that do not perform as intended.
 When the failure of these devices compromises the ability of the driver to maintain control of his or her truck, the manufacturer needs to share liability for any accident that results.

 If you are involved in an accident with a large truck, you can be confident that the company that owns that truck is going to get to work immediately to protect its interests.
-Trucking companies employ expensive defense lawyers who have specified experience identifying and taking advantage of loopholes in truck accident cases, and they will have already started collecting evidence by the time you have received initial medical care for your injuries.
+Trucking companies And their insurance company employ expensive defense lawyers who have specified experience identifying and taking advantage of loopholes in truck accident cases.
+The commercial truck company will have already started collecting evidence by the time you have received initial medical care for your injuries.

-Our accident reconstruction specialists can gather evidence and records from the scene of the accident and recreate the accident to establish the exact cause.
+Our accident reconstruction specialists can gather evidence and records from the scene of the tractor-trailer accident and recreate the accident to establish the exact cause.
 Our medical team can testify to your need for medical treatments and procedures that the defense may otherwise question, and our economists can prove the financial impact of your injuries due to an altered lifestyle and the need for ongoing care or therapy.

 Trucking companies pay a lot of money to retain some of the best attorneys available, which can make it difficult for victims to hire comparable attorneys of their own.
-For this reason, we offer our services to everyone regardless of their financial situation and only require payment when we have successfully recovered compensation on our clients' behalf.
-Contact us today to arrange a free consultation, and we will investigate the details of your case immediately.
-Once we have the information we need to advise you on how to proceed, we will go over your legal options with you and let you know exactly what you should expect from the entire legal process.
+For this reason, our Chicago truck accident attorneys offer services to everyone regardless of their financial situation.
+We only require payment when our legal team has successfully recovered compensation on our clients' behalf.Hiring an Illinois Truck Accident Injury Lawyer